cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 the specified `bootstrap` method of the `Cluster` resource, according to the following logic:

-- using `initdb`: queries will be run against the specified database by default, so the value passed as `initdb.database` or defaulting to `app` if not specified.
+- using `initdb`: queries will be run by default against the specified database in `initdb.database`, or `app` if not specified
+- using `recovery`: queries will be run by default against the specified database in `recovery.database`, or `postgres` if not specified
-- not using `initdb`: queries will run against the `postgres` database, by default.
+- using `pg_basebackup`: queries will be run by default against the specified database in `pg_basebackup.database`, or `postgres` if not specified

 The default database can always be overridden for a given user-defined metric, by specifying a list of one or more databases in the `target_databases` option.